JollyJolli/omeglehappy/READMEs/README.en.md

 - – Minimize Button: Collapse/expand information window

 ## ⚠️ Notes
-- The tool only works while keeping the Ome.tv page open
+- The tool only works while you keep the Ome.tv page open
 - History is saved locally in your browser
 - Use this tool responsibly and ethically